lotusnprod/lotus-manuscript/manuscript.md

 In total, NAPRALERT contains over 900,000 such records, due to equivalent structure-organism pairs reported in different citations.
 However, NAPRALERT is not an open platform and employs an access model that provides only limited free searches of the dataset.
 Finally, the [NPAtlas](https://www.npatlas.org) [@doi:10/gh5ptm] is a more recent project aimed at complying with the FAIR (<u>F</u>indability, <u>A</u>ccessibility, <u>I</u>nteroperability and <u>R</u>euse) guidelines for digital assets [@doi:10/bdd4] and offering web access.
-While the NPAtlas encourages submission of new compounds with their biological source, it focuses on microbial NP and ignores a wide range of biosynthetically active organisms found in the Archaeplastida.
+While the NPAtlas encourages submission of new compounds with their biological source, it focuses on microbial NP and ignores a wide range of biosynthetically active organisms found in the Plantae kingdom.

 Building on experience with the recently published [COlleCtion of Open NatUral producTs](https://coconut.naturalproducts.net) (COCONUT) [@doi:10/ghssx5], the LOTUS initiative seeks to address the aforementioned shortcomings.
 At its current stage of development, LOTUS disseminates 700,000+ referenced structure-organism pairs.